STATUS: AVAILABLE

 Backend re-architecture

 You have a Rails or Django monolith that worked at 10k MAU and is melting at 100k.
-I rebuild it without freezing the team or your roadmap.
+Rails and Django backend re-architecture is where I've done my most concentrated work — I rebuild it without freezing the team or your roadmap.
 Done it twice end-to-end.

 • Strangler-fig migration, never a big-bang rewrite